imediasystem/Festival/README.md

 ## 🔥 Project Name - FESTIVAL
 See the live version of [FESTIVAL](https://imediasystem.github.io/Festival/) ↗️

+I build high-impact, fully responsive websites using HTML, CSS, JavaScript, and Bootstrap - just like the one I created for a guitar festival.
+If you need a site that offers flawless performance on any device and a professional look that captures attention, let's talk about your project.

 ## 📚 Technologies / Frameworks / Platforms / Libraries
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)